Chantel And Pedro Get An Awkward Thanksgiving Invitation On ’90 Day Fiancé: Happily Ever After?’

 There has been so much drama between the two families that the network has offered Chantel and Pedro their own spinoff, titled The Family Chantel.

-“Our fans can’t get enough of Pedro, Chantel, and their larger-than-life families,” president and general manager of TLC, Howard Lee, said in a statement, according to People.
+“Our fans can’t get enough of Pedro, Chantel, and their larger-than-life families,” Howard Lee, the president and general manager of TLC, said in a statement, according to People.
 “For a brand known as the destination for love, relationships, and family shows, The Family Chantel hits the bull’s eye.”

 There is no official premiere date for The Family Chantel yet, but fans can keep up with the couple on 90 Day Fiancé: Happily Ever After?, which airs on Sundays on TLC.